Respiratory Syncytial Virus (RSV) Antibodies, IgG and IgM (Separate Determinations), Serum

 For low IgG antibody levels with no demonstrable IgM, it is recommended that a convalescent specimen be drawn in 2 to 4 weeks.

 Not useful for diagnosis from spinal fluid.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

 Tristram DA, Welliver RC: Respiratory syncytial virus.
 In Manual of Clinical Microbiology.
-7th edition.
-Edited by PR Murray, EJ Baron, MA Pfaller, et al. Washington, DC, American Society for Microbiology, 1999, pp 942-950
+Seventh edition.
+Edited by PR Murray, EJ Baron, MA Pfaller, et al. Washington, DC, ASM Press, 1999, pp 942-950